how to heal from trust issues after trauma

 love yourself

-learning to love yourself is the first step.
+learning to love yourself deepens the self trust you’re already building.

-i highly recommend, if you don’t already, to start journaling.
+if you don’t already, i highly recommend you to consider journaling.

-it is your safe space to pour your heart and soul out instead of keeping it bottled up within.
+this can become your safe space to pour out your thoughts and feelings instead of keeping them bottled up.

-i highly recommend reading my article on how to find yourself after trauma to learn how to reconnect with the parts of yourself that may be buried.
+the article ‘how to find yourself after trauma’ offers ways to reconnect with the parts of yourself that may have been buried.

 what you love and enjoy

-a great start to forming a close relationship with yourself is figuring out the things you truly love and enjoy to do.
+a great start to forming a close relationship with yourself is discovering the things you truly love and enjoy.

-write at the top of a page, what i love and enjoy: then have a deep think about it and jot down your ideas into a list.
+write at the top of a page, what i love and enjoy: then take a moment to reflect and jot down your ideas into a list.

-think about what brought you happiness as a child – write it down.
+think about what brought you happiness as a child, even if you haven’t done it in a while, and write that down.

 (whether you’ve simply grown out of it, it brings back unwanted memories and triggers, or you don’t have the resources/places/people around you anymore to do them.)